-- In addition to the information contained in section 12 above, additional information is provided on the following areas; - Bullying including cyberbullying. - Our school has an anti-bullying strategy which is used by all staff.
+- In addition to the information contained in section 12 above, additional information is provided on the following areas; - Bullying including cyberbullying. - West Dean CE Primary School has an anti-bullying strategy which is used by all staff.
 National guidance on anti-bullying can be found here.
 In addition, support for victims of significant bullying can be provided by the local Early Help hub and by visiting Your Space.

-SEXUAL VIOLENCE AND SEXUAL HARASSMENT BETWEEN CHILDREN IN SCHOOLS AND COLLEGES
+10. SEXUAL VIOLENCE AND SEXUAL HARASSMENT BETWEEN CHILDREN IN SCHOOLS AND COLLEGES